 Jobboard Finder’s opinion

 Summary: BrighterMondays was created in 2006 by Carey Eaton, who brought insight from having worked at SEEK to Kenya in the hopes of improving the online access to jobs.
 He also worked on other successful websites like Cheki and One Africa Media.
 Sadly, he passed away from gunshot wounds in 2014.
 Today, BrighterMonday forms part of the investment portfolio of Ringier One Africa Media, which acquired the generalist job board in 2017.
+In the same group, you have Jobberman, which has the exact same desgin as BrighterMonday.
 It is present in all of Eastern Africa and it attracts 918 880 views a month.
 On social media, there are 20 000 followers on Twitter, 33 217 on LinkedIn, 1 825 on Instagram and 298 608 on Facebook.

 Design: The search engine (job function, industry, location) appears at the top of the page (slightly higher than it used to be) with top jobs just underneath.
 There are no logos but the information is clear.
 You can also access the job listing through the suggested job functions or choose your employer among the top employers at the bottom of the page.
 Once in the listing, filters are on the right-hand side (which you can also use when on company pages).
 The filters are job function, industry, location, work type and sorting (default or date).
 Some job offers are listed as “featured”.
 The publication date is visible in the listing.
 Logos are also visible for the offers, which have them.
 An open job offer has a job summary and job description (which usually includes requirements and responsibilities).